 Cocaine

-Cocaine can also induce psychotic symptoms in approximately 68% of dependent users, especially with repeated administrations (i.e., binging) and higher doses.
+Cocaine can also induce psychotic symptoms, especially with repeated administrations (i.e., binging) and higher doses.
 Younger users are more likely to experience psychotic symptoms.
-Estimates of cocaine use leading to substance-induced psychotic disorder vary in the literature from 6%-40.5%.5,7
+Estimates of cocaine use leading to substance-induced psychotic disorder vary in literature from 6%-40.5%.5,7

-The most common psychotic symptoms reported with cocaine use are paranoid delusions (90% of users experiencing psychotic symptoms), and hallucinations (96% of users experiencing psychotic symptoms).
-Hallucinations are commonly auditory, but can also be visual, and paranoia manifests in the form of suspiciousness and irrational distrust of others.5,7
+The most common psychotic symptoms reported with cocaine use are paranoid delusions (90% of users experiencing psychotic symptoms) and hallucinations (96% of users experiencing psychotic symptoms).
+Hallucinations are commonly auditory but can also be visual, and paranoia manifests as suspiciousness and irrational distrust of others.5,7

 Methamphetamine

-Methamphetamine works by increasing dopamine and glutamate in the ‘reward’ (mesocorticolimbic) circuitry of the brain.
-In addition to transient neurotransmitter changes, these drugs can damage cortex and dysregulate glutamate pathways connecting the thalamus and cortex which is what might contribute to psychotic symptoms.
+Methamphetamine increases dopamine and glutamate in the ‘reward’ (mesocorticolimbic) circuitry.
+These drugs can damage the cortex and dysregulate glutamate pathways connecting the thalamus and cortex, which might contribute to psychotic symptoms.

 Hallucinogens

-Hallucinogens (a.k.a., psychedelics) are categorized in two classes–classic and dissociative.6 Hallucinogens can be addictive, but most drugs in this class do not lead to drug-induced psychosis.6 Only 20.9% of LSD users and 18.8% of psilocybin users convert to experiencing true hallucinations or delusions.7
+Hallucinogens (a.k.a., psychedelics) are categorized into classic and dissociative classes.6 Hallucinogens can be addictive, but most drugs in this class do not lead to drug-induced psychosis.6 Only 20.9% of LSD users and 18.8% of psilocybin users convert to experiencing true hallucinations or delusions.7

 Ecstasy

-Ecstasy is a synthetic amphetamine that shares properties with both stimulants and hallucinogens, and works by increasing serotonin, dopamine, and norepinephrine.
-Primarily a mood enhancer, ecstasy can elicit feelings of energy, euphoria, and intense love for oneself or others.
-Though distorted perceptions may occur with acute use, few true psychotic symptoms are reported during intoxication (4.3%).7 However, when used chronically, this drug can cause long-term neurotoxicity (i.e., lasting changes to serotonin levels) and persistent psychotic symptoms may ensue, such as delusions of grandeur, paranoia, visual hallucinations, and conceptual or behavioral disorganization.11
+Ecstasy is a synthetic amphetamine that shares properties with both stimulants and hallucinogens and works by increasing serotonin, dopamine, and norepinephrine.
+Primarily a mood enhancer, ecstasy can elicit energy, euphoria, and intense love for oneself or others.
+Though distorted perceptions may occur with acute use, few psychotic symptoms are reported during intoxication (4.3%).7 However, when used chronically, this drug can cause long-term neurotoxicity (i.e., lasting changes to serotonin levels), and persistent psychotic symptoms may ensue, such as delusions of grandeur, paranoia, visual hallucinations, and conceptual or behavioral disorganization.11

 PCP and Ketamine

 Among a small percentage of users, PCP and ketamine can cause positive, negative, and cognitive symptoms typical to psychosis, even after the drug is eliminated from the body.
-Psychomimetic symptoms may depend on heaviness of use, but include hallucinations, delusions, disturbed emotion and affect, decreased motivation, among others.
-Persistent psychotic symptoms triggered by PCP can last for days or up to six weeks, while psychotic symptoms resulting from ketamine use are more mild and short-lived.12,13
+Psychomimetic symptoms may depend on the heaviness of use but include hallucinations, delusions, disturbed emotion and affect, and decreased motivation.
+Persistent psychotic symptoms triggered by PCP can last for days or up to six weeks, while psychotic symptoms resulting from ketamine use are milder and short-lived.12,13

 It is estimated that ketamine induces psychomimetic symptoms in a relatively low percentage of users (3.9%).
-While estimates of psychosis are not available for PCP usage, it is more potent than ketamine in eliciting psychotic symptoms, and is thus no longer used in human medicine.7
+While estimates of psychosis are not available for PCP usage, it is more potent than ketamine in eliciting psychotic symptoms and is thus no longer used in medicine.7

 GHB